Seneliux/librephotos-semi-docker/README.md

 Add to the file `/etc/postgresql/14/main/pg_hba.conf` at the end this line, event if the database server is local:
 `host    all             all             0.0.0.0/0            scram-sha-256`

-Connect to the database locally, or login to to the remote machine, and then connect to database from root account.
-Do it copying line by line, this is (not yet) automatized (sorry, I have no time).
+Connect to the database locally, or login to to the remote machine, and then connect to database from root account. **Do it copying line by line**, this is (not yet) automatized (sorry, I have no time).
 Two lines `DROP...` will **WIPE* old librephotos database and user, if exist.
 Useful for full reinstall, otherwise think twice.
 Password _AaAa1234_ must be the same in the file `.env`.

 ```
 su postgres